carpentries/lesson-example/setup.md

 2. Other lessons' `setup.md` include full installation instructions organized by OS (following the model of the workshop template home page).

-## (Optional) Jekyll Setup for Lesson Development
+## Jekyll Setup for Lesson Development

-If you want to preview changes on your own machine before pushing them to GitHub, you must install the software described below.
+Though not essential, it is desirable to be able to preview changes on your own machine before pushing them to GitHub.

+In order to preview changes locally, you must install the software described below.

 1.  **[Ruby](https://www.ruby-lang.org/en/downloads/)**.